 You have a right to withdraw your consent or object to our processing of your data under our and our service providers legitimate interest at any time by contacting us using the details at the top of this policy.

 We only hold personal information about you that you have provided to our data partners.
-This includes names, addresses, emails, telephone numbers, lifestyle and demographic data.
+This includes names, postal addresses, email addresses, telephone numbers, IP addresses, lifestyle and demographic data.

 We do not hold or process any sensitive data about you such as: